My Cycle Journey

 She didn't.

-My mom arrived as quickly as she could with a kit she had put together herself—liners, maxi pads, and an extra pair of underwear.
+My mom arrived quickly with a kit she had put together herself — liners, maxi pads, and an extra pair of underwear.
 She explained that what I was experiencing was normal, that it would happen monthly, and that it meant I was now a woman.

 At ten years old.